-These three buildings illustrate the three broad categories of climate control applicable to northern Europe, leaving no doubt that full air-conditioning is very much more expensive than the alternatives of conservation heating or dehumidification.
-The balance between energy use by these last two methods is shown in Fig. 8.
+These three buildings illustrate the three broad categories of climate control.
+We don't claim that their energy use is universally typical, but there is no doubt that full air conditioning is very much more expensive than the alternative conservation heating or dehumidification.
+The balance between energy use by these last two methods is shown in fig. 8.